edamame-load-test/edamame-load-test.github.io/docs/docs.md

 [12:01:02:671] ✔ Your dashboard is now running at http://localhost:3001
 ```

-From within the GUI, a user can upload a k6 test script, start a load test, view and delete information about existing load tests, access Grafana to visualize load test metrics, and delete all existing AWS infrastructure and data.
+From within the React UI, a user can upload a k6 test script, start a load test, view and delete information about existing load tests, access Grafana to visualize load test metrics, and delete all existing AWS infrastructure and data.

 import Dashboard from '../static/img/react-dashboard.png';

 <figure>
   <img src={Dashboard} alt="Image of Edamame's React graphical user interface"/>
   <figcaption align = "center" >
-    Figure 1.0: Edamame's React GUI
+    Figure 1.0: Edamame's React UI
   </figcaption>
 </figure>

 ### Terminate Access

-Once a user has finished using the GUI, they can end the local access to both the GUI and the Grafana dashboard by executing the command `edamame dashboard --stop`.
+Once a user has finished using the React UI, they can end the local access to both the React UI and the Grafana dashboard by executing the command `edamame dashboard --stop`.
 This command will free up ports 3000 and 3001 for other processes.

 Terminal Output: